Here is a guide to help you design your daily healthy diet.

 Vitamin K helps in blood clotting and is available in green vegetables, cereals, fish, meat, and eggs.

-Vitamin A, D, E, and K are fat-soluble therefore are absorbed only with oils and fats.
+Vitamin A, D, E, and K are fat-soluble and therefore are absorbed only with oils and fats.
 Vitamin B and C are water-soluble.
 Vitamin A, C, and E are antioxidants (help slow down wear and tear/aging of body tissues, and aid regeneration/repair).
 Milk is a good source of fat-soluble vitamins, but not B and C.

 Minerals are also needed by our body in minute quantities.
 Among minerals, iron and calcium have vital roles.
 Iron is found in green vegetables especially spinach, chicken, lean meat and egg yolk.
 It is the vital vitamin required for hemoglobin which carries oxygen in the red blood cells (RBCs).
 Calcium is found in milk and dairy products as well as green vegetables and sesame.
 It is vital for healthy bones and teeth.
-Other minerals like zinc magnesium, manganese, selenium, chromium, etc. are obtained adequately from vegetables, pulses and cereals.
+Other important minerals like zinc, magnesium, manganese, selenium, chromium, copper, etc. are obtained adequately from vegetables, pulses and cereals.
 Common salt is the main source of sodium, and is fortified with iodine which is crucial for thyroid function.
 Fruits are a good source of potassium.

 Many common food items like milk, cereal, bread, flour and packaged foods are fortified with all vitamins and minerals.